kyverno/website/content/en/docs/Writing policies/variables.md

 `{{images.initContainers.vault.digest}}`

+This same pattern and image variable arrangement also works for ephemeral containers.

 Kyverno by default sets an empty registry to `docker.io` and an empty tag to `latest`.

 {{% alert title="Note" color="info" %}}